vprnet/publicpost-text-summarize/README.md

-text-extractor
+text-summarize
 ==============

-A very simple and I mean very simple HTTP wrapper on top of the Yomu gem.
-Call /extract?url=URL_HERE and you'll get the raw extracted text from the url or an error.
+A very simple and I mean very simple HTTP wrapper on top of the Summarize gem.
+Call /summarize?text=TEXT_HERE and you'll get the summarized text.
+Only other param is "ratio" which allows you to control how much the text is compacted.

-Deployed on Heroku at: http://text-extractor.herokuapp.com/extract?url=http://news.google.com
+Deployed on Heroku at: http://text-summarize.herokuapp.com/summarize?text=Your text to be summarized here&ratio=50